Traumatic Brain Injuries

 Traumatic Brain Injury Catagories

-Non-neurological Symptoms – Complications involving non-neurological TBI may include symptoms such as loss of appetite, food sensitivity, indigestion, and many more symptoms that may go unattributed to a traumatic brain injury.
-A brain injury can result in concussion and be the fundamental cause of nausea and vomiting.
+Non-neurological Symptoms – Complications involving non-neurological TBI may include symptoms such as loss of appetite, food sensitivity, indigestion, and many more symptoms that may go unattributed to a traumatic brain injury.A brain injury can result in concussion and be an essential cause of nausea and vomiting.

 Neurological symptoms – Neurological dysfunction is any nervous system problem, including the brain, spinal cord, and nerves.
-Autonomic function affected by traumatic brain injury symptoms involves a variety of issues, such as migraine headaches and orthostatic blood pressure problems.
+Autonomic function affected by traumatic brain injury symptoms includes a variety of issues, such as migraine headaches and orthostatic blood pressure problems.
 Seizure activity is another common side effect of brain injury, along with weakness and neuropathy consisting of tingling, burning, and pain.
 These symptoms can be a persistent long-term problem for many patients.

 Cognitive Symptoms – Cognitive issues are frequently missed when it comes to traumatic brain injury symptoms.
 Concentration issues, as well as reasoning and judgment deficits, are common in TBI.
 The severity of the presentation may change over time but can have long-lasting consequences.
 This category of traumatic brain injury symptoms is the least often recognized and, unfortunately, misdiagnosed category of TBI.